The Pod That Thinks It's a Sub-Ohm Tank

 The OXVA ONEO successfully challenges the assumption that pod systems must sacrifice performance for convenience.
 The 40W output and mesh coil technology deliver flavor and vapor typically requiring larger, more complex setups, while the buttonless design and generous battery eliminate the usual pod compromises.

-The implementation isn't perfect—the airflow slider needs work, the e-liquid window serves no purpose, and draw activation requires adjustment.
-These are genuine criticisms of a genuinely good device.
+The implementation isn't perfect.
+The airflow slider needs work, the e-liquid window serves no purpose, and draw activation requires adjustment.
+These are real criticisms of a really good device.

 The pod format means ongoing costs and no coil-level customization.
 Accept those tradeoffs, and you get a premium-feeling device that punches well above its category.